carmenbianca/report-liferay/report.md

 - Developers sometimes flag issues rather late into the development process.
 - The process of manual scanning by Legal is time-intensive.

+An important finding is that a ClearlyDefined score of 87% or above, paired with all licenses being pre-approved, effectively automatically approves third-party code.

 TODO move to reflection: The exact process once an issue has been identified is for internal use only, and cannot be paraphrased in this report.
 That makes it difficult to give a solid answer to the sub-question.